pitch-guys/pitch-hero/manual.md

 ## Installing and running.
   Pitch Hero is a browser game and no additional installation is required.
 The game can be found and run at https://pitch-guys.github.io/pitch-hero/.
 ## Playing the Game
   Press START and allow microphone access to start the game.
-Changing the pitch of your voice will move Bibby up and down, allowing you to navigate through the pipe gaps safely.
-The game can be paused or reset and any time should the user need a break.
-When Bibby hits an obstacle and loses, it prompts the user for a username to represent the high score.
+Changing the pitch of your voice will move the trumpet up and down, allowing you to navigate through the pipe gaps safely.
+The game can be paused or reset any time should the user need a break.
+When the trumpet hits an obstacle and loses, it prompts the user for a username to represent the high score.
 ## How to report a bug
   If you find a bug with the application, you can report this bug as an issue in the "Issues" tab on our github repository!
 ## Known bugs